ssbc/multiblob-http/README.md

 Since content-addressed files are _never_ modified, the server immediately responds with 304 (not modified)

-the `content-length` header is always used.
+the `content-length` header is always used unless "opts.size=false".
 This way, if a connection fails somehow, or there is an error later, the browser should detect it.

 Of course, it would be way better if browsers just understood content-hashes.